 10. Plant Hormones: Chemical Control of Growth and Reproduction

 We most often think of hormones as things that control our actions and development.
 However, even plants have these chemicals to help regulate growth and reproduction.

 11. Asexual Reproduction: Definition & Overview

-In this lesson you will explore the many varied forms of asexual reproduction used by plants, bacteria, yeasts and animals that results in offspring that are genetic clones of the parent organism.
+In this lesson, you'll explore the many varied forms of asexual reproduction used by plants, bacteria, yeasts, and animals that result in offspring that are genetic clones of the parent organism.

 12. Carotenoids: Definition, Function & Benefits

 Carotenoids are a group of pigments that are responsible for the rich colors found in many fruits and vegetables.
 Let's learn more about the health benefits and importance of carotenoids!